mysteryx93/Modern.Net-Tutorial/2_Avalonia.md

 ## 2. Avalonia UI

-Avalonia is a modern WPF-like UI that works on all OS: Windows, Linux, MacOS, and soon iOS, Android and even Blazor!
+Avalonia is a modern WPF-like UI that works on all OS: Windows, Linux, MacOS, iOS, Android and even Web Assembly!
 It is mature enough for commercial use.

 First, install the plugin in your IDE.
 [Instructions here.](https://docs.avaloniaui.net/docs/getting-started/ide-support/jetbrains-rider-setup)